Voting Underway in 2025 ISBA Election

 Program Speaker:

-Danielle’s many responsibilities at Affinity include training, CLE/speaking, writing, and management consulting.
+About the Speaker: Danielle’s many responsibilities at Affinity include speaking, writing, training, and consulting on how to improve processes and use of technology.
 Prior to joining the Affinity family, Danielle practiced family law.
 She discovered, however, that she enjoyed making efficient use of technology more than practicing law, making her a perfect fit for consulting.
-Danielle describes her superpower as “herding cats,” and her favorite parts of her job are making others’ jobs and lives easier.
+Danielle ‘s favorite part of her job is making others’ jobs easier.

 Pricing Information